 Key Takeaway: “the body’s impaired ability to regulate its acidity, exacerbated by the consumption of highly acidic beverages, is a considerably underestimated factor in the subsequent development and onset of many common pathologies e.g. diabetes, cardiovascular diseases, Alzheimer’s disease, cancers…The long-term exposure to abnormal levels of pH, in particular to higher levels of acidity, exceed the body’s inherent buffering mechanisms and contribute to the early onset of morphological changes which are characteristic of emergent pathologies e.g. abnormal cell growth or apoptosis/cell death.”

 There are so many more, just like this (I’ve included many below in the references for this article), and I am sure you’re getting the picture: diet-induced acidosis increases cancer risk and an alkaline-forming diet reduces cancer risk.

 7 Ways to Live Alkaline & Help Prevent Cancer

 #1 Anti-Inflammatory Foods Every Day

-In my forthcoming book The Alkaline Reset Cleanse (due for release late 2018 – you can get on the waiting list to pre-order it here), I introduce my ‘Triple A Model’ to help prevent practically every disease by addressing it at the root cause, focusing on alkaline, anti-inflammatory and antioxidant-rich foods (to prevent acidity, inflammation and oxidative stress).
-And with cancer this is especially true.
+In my bestselling book The Alkaline Reset Cleanse, I introduce my ‘Triple A Model’ to help prevent practically every disease by addressing it at the root cause, focusing on alkaline, anti-inflammatory and antioxidant-rich foods (to prevent acidity, inflammation and oxidative stress).
+And with cancer, this is especially true.
 Getting a daily dose of natural, whole-food anti-inflammatories is a huge step forward.